 But most of us make a difference serving “where we are planted.”
 We serve by making the world better by helping others, being kind, thoughtful, compassionate, polite, donating our time, money (when we can); even donating unneeded items to thrift stores that help those who need a helping hand.

 I went inside to get a wheelchair or chair of some kind to get her off of the hot pavement and into the shade.
 Another woman was talking with the woman’s relative about calling EMS to come evaluate her.
 A very big, tall, strong young man came up and offered to help lift the lady into the chair just as it was brought out.
 I never saw such teamwork by a bunch of total strangers who would never see her or each other again.
+They had nothing to gain by helping this lady.

 On Facebook under my name, as on this blog I try to post cute, funny videos, pictures, or positive, inspiring quotes to maybe help brighten someone’s day.
 I can not save the world, but I can light my little candle to make a little more light where I am.